-A full array of services are available to enrolled and prospective students as well as to alumni.
+A full array of services is available to enrolled and prospective students as well as to alumni.

 Interested individuals should make appointments in advance to see a counselor.
 Every effort is made to accommodate walk-ins.
-For more information about the services offered by Counseling and Career Services, visit midlandstech.edu/counseling.
+For more information about the services offered by Counseling and Career Services, visit MIDLANDSTECH.EDU/student-resources/counseling-and-career-services.